The College of Cranio-Sacral Therapy

 Cranio-Sacral Therapy is a gentle, but exceptionally profound process, and this approach takes us to the deepest levels of our being, whilst maintaining a firm grounding in day-to-day clinical application.

 The College of Cranio-Sacral Therapy was founded in 1986 and is now based in Primrose Hill, London NW1 where there is also a College Clinic.

 The Founder and Principal of the College is Thomas Attlee.
 Thomas graduated from the European School of Osteopathy, where cranial work was an integral part of the four year training.
 He taught Anatomy, Physiology and Western Medicine at the International College of Oriental Medicine for seven years, taught Yoga for several years and has been integrating various therapies, psycho-therapeutic processes, meditation techniques and developmental processes for over 30 years.

-The Tutor Team consists of around 12 tutors, and includes therapists with a wide range of backgrounds, including osteopathy, physiotherapy, homeopathy, shiatsu, psychotherapy and many others.
+The Tutor Team consists of around 16 tutors, and includes therapists with a wide range of backgrounds, including osteopathy, physiotherapy, homeopathy, shiatsu, psychotherapy and many others.
+Tutors at CCST.

 Breath of Life: